U.S. Bar Exam Information

 Foreign-trained LL.M. students who wish to take the New York Bar Exam must complete at least 12 credits of required classes of the 24 credits needed for the LL.M. degree.

-All students must take American Legal Institutions, Legal Research and Writing, and Legal Ethics as well as 6 credits of approved coursework which will vary by program and semester.
-Approved courses may include U.S. Business Law, U.S. Constitutional Law, and U.S. Criminal Law to name a few.
-For a complete list of approved courses for each program, please visit the individual program websites.
+All students must take American Legal Institutions, Legal Research and Writing, Legal Ethics, and 6 credits (2 courses) of approved coursework which will vary by program and semester.
+Approved courses may include U.S. Business Law, U.S. Constitutional Law, U.S. Contracts, Family Law, and U.S. Criminal Law to name a few.

 Washington D.C.
 Bar Exam Track

 The DC Bar is considering changing its eligibility rules for foreign trained lawyers.
 A comparison of the current rules and the proposed rules can be found on the DC Bar website: https://www.dcbar.org/about-the-bar/news/global-legal-practice-task-force-2017-report-recommendations.cfm.We will keep students updated as we learn of the DC Court of Appeal’s decision.